NathanY3G/rp2040-pio-emulator/README.md

 ![Build Status](https://github.com/NathanY3G/rp2040-pio-emulator/actions/workflows/package-ci.yml/badge.svg) ![Coverage](./docs/images/coverage-badge.svg) [![PyPI](https://img.shields.io/pypi/v/rp2040-pio-emulator?color=informational)](https://pypi.org/project/rp2040-pio-emulator/)

 ## Introduction
-pioemu is an emulator for the Programmable Input/Output (PIO) blocks that are present within the Raspberry Pi Foundation's RP2040 Microcontroller.
+An emulator for the Programmable Input/Output (PIO) blocks that are present within the Raspberry Pi Foundation's RP2040 Microcontroller.
 It is designed to assist in the analysis of PIO programs and to help you by:

 * Enabling unit tests to be written.
 * Answering questions such as: How many clock cycles are being consumed?